-Within weeks of becoming Alberta’s first female premier in October 2011, Alison Redford realized that the tired old propaganda about jobs and Canada’s reputation as a safe and friendly supplier of oil weren’t helping in the battle over the future of tar sands oil in America.
+Within weeks of becoming Alberta’s first female premier in October 2011, Alison Redford realized that the tired old propaganda about jobs and Canada’s reputation as a safe and friendly supplier of oil wasn’t helping in the battle over the future of tar sands oil in America.

 “We heard very quickly that they don’t want to hear anymore the security argument or the jobs argument.
 We get that,” Redford told the Globe and Mail.
 “Really, this is about environmental stewardship and sustainable development of the oil sands.
 We were quite happy to talk about that, [but] that was a shift in the kinds of conversations that Alberta was having.”